Six Ages: Ride Like the Wind: Reception

-Six Ages: Ride Like the Wind received an aggregate score of 87/100 according to according to review aggregator Metacritic, indicating "generally favorable reviews".
+Six Ages: Ride Like the Wind received an aggregate score of 87/100 according to review aggregator Metacritic, indicating "generally favorable reviews".
 PCMag gave the game its editor's choice award, calling it a "unique experience" in praise of its "rich story, lovely art, and haunting world".
 Rock Paper Shotgun also gave it their editorial award of "Bestest Bests", and Sin Vega wrote that it improved on King of Dragon Pass in every way.
 PC Gamer compared the title to Crusader Kings 2, with more "weird events" and without the real-time grand strategy map, saying that "there is no experience quite like Six Ages, and I'm just glad to be back in Glorantha again".
 The PC Gamer review score of 88% made it one of their highest rated games all year.
-COGconnected called it "as vivid as any fantasy setting you've ever visited, and more imaginative than most", with "more to say than a dozen fantasy RPGs".

 Awards

 Rock Paper Shotgun celebrated the game for its exploration of mythology, later awarding it the 18th best strategy game on PC, and the 38th best role-playing game.
 PC Gamer also noted it as one of their highest reviewed games of the decade, while PCMag called it one of the best iPad games of 2022.